 You might have heard of yoghurt or buttermilk marinated chicken and wondered why?

 Yoghurt and other fermented dairy are often used to marinate meat and poultry because they are natural tenderizers.
-The acidity helps to break down the tissue and protein, creating pockets in muscle structure that also allows the meat to absorb more of the flavours in the marinade, while the fat helps to keep the meat from getting tough (this is why if you’re doing a citrus or vinegar based marinade for meat, you should also add some oil).
+The acidity helps to break down the tissue and protein, creating pockets in muscle structure that also allows the meat to absorb more of the flavours in the marinade, while the fat helps to keep the meat from getting tough (this is why if you’re doing citrus or vinegar-based marinade for meat, you should also add some oil).
 Learn more about marinating meat in yoghurt here.

 I had a big tub of dairy-free coconut yoghurt in the fridge and decided to use that to marinate some chicken tenderloins.
 I wanted a super simple recipe so the only ingredients I added to the chicken yoghurt marinade were a bit of salt, mild curry powder and crushed garlic.
 That’s it!
 With a bit of lime drizzled over the top, you’re looking at 5 main ingredients to make this dish.